-A Copy of the Administrative Plan is available for viewing at the Housing Office, the Marshalltown Public Library and is available in a .pdf format in, Housing Resources on this website.
+A Copy of the Administrative Plan is available for viewing at the Housing Office and is available online in a .pdf format Click for the Section 8 Administrative Plan on this website.

 HUD requires that every Housing Agency have a 5-Year and Annual Agency Plan which is a written document that covers the Housing Authorities policies, procedures, goals and objectives for the Section 8 Program.

 The Annual portion of the Agency plan is reviewed and approved once a year by the Resident Advisory Board, the Public Housing Agency Governing Board, and the City Council.
 The 5-Year portion is only reviewed and approved every fifth year.
 This plan is then submitted to HUD for approval.